AMR and AGV: What’s the difference?

 What is an AGV?

-Automated guided vehicles are vehicles with their own drive unit that move on a specific, defined path.
-They are steered automatically and can therefore transport goods without operator attention.
+Automated guided vehicles (AGVs) are driverless vehicles with their own drive unit that move on a specific, defined path.
+They are steered automatically and can therefore transport goods without an operator.
 However, AGVs can only drive on a predefined route.
-They are also equipped with reflectors and sensors and navigate with the help of markings or inductive loops.
+They use sensors to navigate as well as marks, inductive loops and nearby reflectors to guide them.

 What is an AMR?

-In contrast to AGVs, autonomous mobile robots move independently through their environment and act in real-time thanks to digital warehouse maps paired with cutting-edge sensors and AI that allow them to independently detect obstacles and avoid them.
+Autonomous mobile robots (AMRs) flexibly and dynamically react to changes in their surroundings in real time thanks to digital maps of the warehouse paired with highly sophisticated sensors and AI that allow them to independently detect obstacles and avoid them.

 AMRs vs. AGVs